clevisonbarbosa/customer-api/README.md

 This first version does not have a security token or plugin, but it does have some validations to register.

+It has validations, made in the own html, as required, patterns, types, and also with masks for fields of zip, telephone, uf.

+Zip code validation using viacep api (https://viacep.com.br/), filling all address fields with zip code correctly, and when incorrect, display alert to user.

 ## Technology

 Here are the technologies used in this project.